wp-plugins/wp-embed-facebook/readme.txt

 == Upgrade Notice ==

-= 1.8 =
+= 1.8.1 =
-Compatibility with twenty fifteen theme and premium plugin
+Fix Warning on Dashboard and Readme file update.